pitust/pitust.dev/README.md

  - [WeKernel](https://github.com/pitust/wekernel) is a neat kernel written in AssemblyScript, compiled to natice, booted with limine.
  - [diodeOS](https://github.com/pitust/diode) is an older D os.
  - [stivalebios](https://github.com/pitust/stivalebios) is a trash BIOS that is at least 10000x better than @atieP's [atiebios](https://github.com/atieP/atiebios)

-## Blog posts
-idk if i will write them maybe hmm.